Royal Automobile Association: 1954–1978

-1979 to present
+1979–present

-As the 1980s began, South Australia had an uncertain economy that sometimes slid into recession.
+In the early 1980s, South Australia experienced economic uncertainty and periodic recession.
 This era saw the association expand its services and combat competition in areas such as emergency road service.

-The most critical advance in membership benefits since the start of the service era was the 1987 introduction of RAA Plus, whose benefits proved so popular with South Australians that almost 30 percent of members began choosing the Plus option.
+In 1987, the RAA introduced RAA Plus, which included new services like insurance, travel planning assistance, travel packages and personal loans.
+30 percent of members began using RAA Plus.

-The RAA was the first motoring organisation in the world to introduce a battery replacement service, and the first in Australia to produce a computer CD with touring information the Travel Guide CD-ROM.
-During the 1980's, the Mapping Department moved from pen-and-ink drawing to an improved process known as scribing, and then to computer mapping.
-Brand-new operations included the Approved Repair Service and RAA Security Services.
+The RAA introduced a battery replacement service and later produced a touring information CD-ROM.
+During the 1980s, the Mapping Department moved from pen-and-ink drawing to a process known as scribing, and then to computer mapping.
+New operations included the Approved Repair Service and RAA Security Services.

 Emergency road service has been based at three locations since 1979 and, like most operations, became heavily dependent on computer technology.
 Together with Technical Services, it was a prime consideration when a new property at Mile End was constructed, which has since become the association's headquarters.
-Today, the Richmond Road facility includes a branch office, Child Safety Centre, and Vehicle Inspection Centre.

 Growing concern over car theft led to initiatives like the RAA's steering wheel lock, the full metal jacket to make cars more difficult to steal, and a vehicle etching scheme to deter professional thieves.
 This ongoing campaign culminated in the association organising a Vehicle Theft Summit in 2000.
 Similarly, the quest to lower the number of deaths and injuries on the roads resulted in the RAA Road Safety Summit during the same year.